 • for the cost of policing services.

 3. New International Accounting Standards Adopted for the first time in this Financial Period

-Under the Code, the amendments to the following International Financial Reporting Standards (IFRS) and International Accounting Standards (IAS) apply to these accounts for the first time:
+There are no amendments to the International Financial Reporting ("IFRS") Standards and International Accounting Standards ("IAS") that apply to these accounts for the first time.